|

 USA (the most active in the

-when a large landslide and powerful explosive eruption created a large
+1980 when a large landslide and powerful explosive eruption created

-crater, and ended 6 years later after more than a dozen extrusions of
+a large crater, and ended 6 years later after more than a dozen

-lava built a dome in the crater.
-Larger, longer lasting eruptions have
+extrusions of lava built a dome in the crater.
+Larger, longer

-of the rapid deposition and erosion that provided a
+because of the rapid deposition and erosion that

-sizable model of the type of activity likely to have
+provided a sizable model of the type of activity

 global flood of Noah.
 The work done at the